haasted/alias-generator/README.md

 The `update` command will recursively search for existing `alias.go` files and update them.

 There are two ways to prevent an entire package from being aliased:
- - Annotate the package with a `// noalias` comment
+ - Annotate the package with a `// noalias` comment at the top of every file
- - Remove the package from the list of `ALIASGEN` comments in a generated `alias.go` file and update the file
+ - Remove the package from the import list in the `alias.go` file and update the file

 **Examples**